opendocsg/opendoc-family-justice-courts-practice-directions/Part 13-General Procedure.md

 > >  (iv) the date the affidavit is filed;

 > >  (v) whether the affidavit has been filed in respect of a contested divorce (“CD”), uncontested divorce (“UD”), summons (“SUM”), ancillary matters ("AM") or originating summons ("OS") hearing, for example, “Defendant: Tan Ah Kow: 4th: 15.4.2013: AM hearing”; and

 > >  (vi) if the affidavit is filed in respect of a summons hearing, the number of the said summons, where the number is available, for example, “Defendant: Tan Ah Kow: 4th: 15.4.2013: SUM hearing: SUM no. 1234 of 2013".

 (c) **Binding of affidavits**

 Affidavits of 30 pages or less (including exhibits and dividing and backing sheets) may be stapled at the top left hand corner of the paper firmly.
 Any affidavit (including exhibits, dividing and backing sheets) exceeding 30 pages shall be bound with plastic ring binding or plastic spine thermal binding (the plastic rings or spines to be red for plaintiffs/appellants, and blue for defendants/respondents) with a transparent plastic cover in front and at the back.

 (d) **Pagination of affidavits**

 Every page of the affidavit shall be paginated consecutively, and the page number shall be placed at the top right hand corner of the page.
 Every reference to an exhibit (or a document in an exhibit) shall include, where appropriate, the page number(s) where the exhibit (or document) can be located.

 (e) Sub-paragraph 2(b) is applicable to proceedings under Part X of the Women’s Charter (Cap.
 353) filed before 1 April 2006 as if any reference to the defendant were a reference to the respondent.

+**_Hard copy affidavits_**

+(3) Unless otherwise directed by the Court, hard copies of affidavits should be printed on both sides of each page.

 ## 110. Exhibits to affidavits

 **_Non-documentary exhibits_**